Nathan MacKinnon Game Preview: Avalanche vs. Ducks

 MacKinnon Season Stats Insights

-- MacKinnon has a point in 16 games this year (out of 22), including multiple points 10 times.
+- MacKinnon has a point in 18 of 24 games this year, with multiple points in 10 of them.

-- MacKinnon has an assist in 13 of 22 games this year, with multiple assists on seven occasions.
+- MacKinnon has an assist in 15 of 24 games this season, with multiple assists on seven occasions.

-- MacKinnon's implied probability to go over his point total is 51.2% based on the odds.
+- The implied probability that MacKinnon hits the over on his points prop total is 56.1%, based on the odds.

-- There is a 62.5% chance of MacKinnon having more than 0.5 assists, based on the moneyline odds.
+- MacKinnon has an implied probability of 68.9% of going over his assist prop bet, based on the odds.

 Sign up for Underdog fantasy today.